jarekjaryszew/kodo-about/Workers.md

 # Workers
 ## Overview
-- Workers will be implemented by adding a connector to a existing agent project
+- Workers will be implemented by adding a connector to an existing agent project
 - Workers wil expose an interface towards the node
 - Flow developer will have to create a configuration that glues worker with flows
 - Node address will be passed by env variables